RGarrido03/TravelMate/README.md

 Both Expo Go and the development build can fetch updates from the EAS.
 However, the development build needs to be updated manually every time there is an under-the-hood change (like installing a new package).

+Android users can install the production build from [here](https://github.com/RGarrido03/TravelMate/blob/main/eas-builds/android-production-build.apk), but will face giant markers in the map.

 ## 📁 Project structure
 `assets/`\
 Folder containing the icon, splash and more.
-The `ìmages/` folder contains the initial images used in the app.
+The `images/` folder contains the initial images used in the app.

 `app/`\
 Project source files.
-Check the [Expo Router](https://expo.github.io/router/docs/) documentation for more information on how the navigation works.
+Check the [Expo Router](https://expo.github.io/router/docs/) documentation for more information on how navigation works.

 `components/`\
 Reusable components, such as buttons, cards, etc.